My child’s school bus ride is too long!

-Did you know that some American students, particularly those in rural areas such as Reservations, may ride the bus for over 2 hours one way?
+Did you know that some American students, particularly those in rural areas such as Reservations, may ride the school bus for over 2 hours one way?
 Not exactly rocket science to identify it as a contributing factor to absenteeism or drop out rates.
-Who wants to spend 4 or 5 hours on the school bus…in Arizona heat?
-A long schoool bus ride looks different depending where you live.
+Who wants to spend 4 or 5 hours on the school bus, and in Arizona heat?
+A long school bus ride looks different depending where you live.

 Now, that point wasn’t to make you super-grateful because your child only has a 60 or 90 minute ride.
+Or to try to negate your concerns about your disabled child’s long school bus ride.
 My point is that lots of kids have long school bus rides, and you are not alone.

 On an IEP, transportation is considered a related service.
 If you have transportation concerns, approach it the same way you would any other related service.
 How is or isn’t it meeting your child’s needs?